I have made these banana and cardamom buns twice now. How do I accomplish that beautiful-looking crust? [more inside]

 An oven problem has caused my loaf of dough to be heated, then cooled and it's now caved in.
 Can I save it? [more inside]

+Most people have heard the mantra that wheat bread is "good" but white bread is bad.
 However, virtually all commercial wheat breads contain added sugars in some form (molasses, etc.) while it is possible to obtain commercial white breads with zero added sugars (e.g. scali or Italian bread) and sugar is meant to be "bad" for us, contributing to cancer, obesity and diabetes.
 From a scientific or evidence standpoint, how do the relative merits of sugarless white and whole wheat breads stack up assuming one buys the best quality option from each category?

 I was at a Mexican corner grocery last night, and on a whim bought this bread.
 It's really good, and I want to know what it is.
 It's really dense and wheaty, with a bit of sweetness (kind of like a honey wheat.)
 The only label is the one in the picture (enhanced).
 I've tried searching the word in label, and get nothing!
 What is it?

 I have an endless supply of baguette and ciabatta, thanks to my current brokeness and my teenage background as a dumpster-diving crust punk (pun intended).
 It's preservative free, high quality french bakery bread that is about 12 hours old when I acquire it.
 It's already a little stale, and moulders within two days.
 I'm looking for tips on storage and for about a million recipes I can utilize to use it all up. [more inside]

 I've been living on the road for the past seven months hitting just about everywhere in the South East US and wherever I go I try to find sourdough bread.
 In years past sourdough bread was easy to come by.
 This past year or so it's become nearly impossible and when I do find it it lacks any of the sour flavor I'm craving.
 Is this bread available in other parts of the country?
 Do people not like the sour flavor?
 Is there some kind of weird global warming yeast die-off going on that nobody told me about?